ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/01-space-complexity.md

 The function `swap(arr,i,j)` exchanges elements `i` and `j` in array `arr`.
 It may not be obvious that the second code fragment actually sorts the array.
-To see that this does work, notice that each pass through the `for` loop will at least move the integer with value $i$ to its correct position in the array, and that during this iteration, the value of `arr[i]` must be greater than or equal to $i$.
+To see that this does work, notice that each pass through the `for` loop will at least move the integer with value `i` to its correct position in the array, and that during this iteration, the value of `arr[i]` must be greater than or equal to $i$.
 A total of at most $n$ `swap` operations take place, because an integer cannot be moved out of